 The life and health sciences sector includes a diverse range of businesses.

-Entries have now opened for the 2016 Deloitte UK Technology Fast 50 awards.
-The awards, now in their nineteenth year, recognise and rank the 50 fastest growing technology companies in the UK, based on the last four years of revenue growth.
-Supporting the UK’s fastest-growing technology companies are the award sponsors NetSuite, Silicon Valley Bank and Taylor Wessing.
+Entries are now open for the 21st annual Deloitte UK Technology Fast 50 awards.
+The awards rank and recognise the 50 fastest growing technology companies in the UK, based on the last four years of revenue growth.
+Supporting Deloitte’s initiative for the UK’s fastest growing companies are the award sponsors DLA Piper, Oracle NetSuite and Silicon Valley Bank.